Home » Welcome » Regimental Museum

 Our Regimental Museum at Connaught House contains many interesting artefacts, including the original Loos Football.

-The Museum is open to visitors on the three days of the year when there are formal Association events in March, September and November – check the events page for the exact schedule.
+The Museum is open to visitors on the three days of the year when there are formal Association events, that is in March, September and November – check the events page for the exact schedule.

-Museum Curator, Alex Shooter, and his assistants are available at all Regimental Association events and will be able to provide further information on the history of the Regiment.
+Museum Curator, Alex Shooter, and his assistants are available at all Regimental Association events when they will be able to provide further information on the history of the Regiment.

 Alex Shooter